 Perhaps the most exciting aspect of this card is that you receive 1.5% Bitcoin back on your purchases.
-It is one of the first crypto-based credit cards being offered in the crypto space.
+It is one of the first crypto-based credit cards in the crypto space.

 The BlockFi credit card provides further incentives for crypto enthusiasts to sign up.
 To start with, for the first 90 days, cardholders receive 3.5% back on all purchases in Bitcoin.
 This reward has a $100 Bitcoin cap.
 After a cardholder earns that cap, the reward reverts to 1.5%.

-Those who sign up need to undergo a credit check, and the BlockFi website states that applicants who hold good to excellent credit scores will receive approval.
+Those who sign up need to undergo a credit check, and the BlockFi website states that applicants with good to excellent credit scores will receive approval.

 Cardholders receive their Bitcoin rewards in a BlockFi Interest Account (BIA).
 In addition, cardholders can receive higher interest returns on stablecoins in this account.
 You also receive 6% APY on the Bitcoin you hold in your BIA.